department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/birth-defects.md

 template: 1-topic-landing
 ---

 Spina bifida is a spinal cord birth defect.
 A baby develops spina bifida when still in the womb.
 In some cases, it can be caused by a parent's past contact with certain chemicals.
 If you served in South Vietnam or the Republic of Korea—and your child has spina bifida or certain other birth defects—your child may be able to get disability benefits.
-Find out if your child qualifies for benefits
+Find out if your child qualifies for benefits.

 <div class="call-out" markdown="1">